nhpp-digitizeafrika/vex-hugo/exampleSite/content/english/contact/_index.md

   mobile : "+264 81 242 4022"
   email : "hello@berthatobias.com"
-  location : "Windhoek, Namibia" content : "Please contact me using the details below"
+  location : "Windhoek, Namibia" content : "You can also reach out to us directly"

 # opennig hour